Performance Bounds for Near-Field Velocity Estimation With Modular Linear Array: CRBs for Velocity Estimation

 \end{theorem}

 \begin{IEEEproof} Please refer to Appendix \ref{Appendix_A}. \end{IEEEproof}

 For a standard uniform linear array, $\lambda/\delta = 2$, hence the condition $U(K-1)+M-1\gg2$ is typically satisfied.
 The expression \eqref{sum:pm,k} shows that the information on transverse velocity increases with the inter-module separation through the factor $U^2$.
-Moreover, we can derive the closed-form CRBs as in the follow
+Moreover, we can derive the closed-form CRBs as follows

 The existence of the CRBs is guaranteed when $\frac{12}{U^2(K^2-1) +M^2-1} > (\delta/r)^2$, which holds for $U(K-1)+M-1\gg\lambda/\delta$.
 Note that the radial CRB is approximately not dependent on the target angle because the projection component $q_{m,k}$ is insensitive to the target angle since the quantity $\delta/r_{m,k}$ is relatively small.
 Also, it is largely unaffected by the inter-module spacing owing to the small term $(\delta/r)^2$.
 However, increasing the inter-module spacing reduces the transverse CRB.
 Additionally, for the special case when $L=1$ and $M_{0}=MK$, the result is reduced to the CRB for the conventional ULA in \cite{crb2024giov}